 Trials for the approval of Descovy didn’t include people with vaginas, so while Truvada is FDA-approved for the prevention of HIV through receptive vaginal intercourse, Descovy is not.

-Keeping up with taking it every day is what makes it most effective, so make it part of your routine — maybe take it right before you settle in for an evening of Insta scrolling.
+If you take a pill, consider making it a part of your routine — maybe take it right before you settle in for an evening of Insta scrolling.
+If you get the injection, stick with your regularly scheduled visits.

 PrEP is a prescription medication.
 If you’d like to get on PrEP, you’ll first need to find a healthcare professional who will prescribe it to you.